Golestan Palace: History

-The origin of the Tehran's royal citadel can be traced back to 6 July 1404; when Ruy González de Clavijo, the envoy of Enrique III, traveled to Samarkand to meet with Timur, and he chose to stay at the house of Baba Sheikh (one of the elders of Tehran).
-It is believed that his house was located in the area of the royal citadel and later they were transformed into new buildings with changes.
-The beginning of the royal citadel can be traced back to the time of Suleiman I, with the construction of a palace in the Chenaristan area, a Divankhane where Soltan Hoseyn in the last year of his reign meet with the Ottoman government's ambassador, Ahmad Dari Effendi.
-Tehran's arg ("citadel") was built during the reign of Tahmasp I (r.
+The origin of the Tehran's royal citadel can be traced to 6 July 1404, when Ruy González de Clavijo, the envoy of Henry III of Castile, traveled to Samarkand to meet with Timur, the founder of the Timurid dynasty, and he chose to stay at the house of "Baba Sheikh", one of the elders of Tehran.
+It is believed that his house was located in the area of the royal citadel, which was later transformed by changes to the old buildings and the addition of new ones.
+The beginning of the royal citadel can be traced back to the time of Suleiman I (r.
+1666–1694), with the construction of a palace in the Chenaristan area, a divan-khane where Soltan Hoseyn (r.
+1694–1727) met with the Ottoman government's ambassador, Ahmad Dari Effendi, in the last year of his reign.
+Tehran's arg (citadel) was built during the reign of Tahmasp I (r.
 1524–1576) of the Safavid dynasty (1502–1736).
 Abbas the Great built a large garden in the northern part of the fence, which was later surrounded by a high wall and buildings were built, with the royal residence was built inside it.
 At the end of the Safavid era, Tehran was sometimes the temporary seat of the Safavid shahs' court.
 The palace was later renovated by Karim Khan of the Zand dynasty (r.
 1750–1779).
 Agha Mohammad Khan of the Qajar dynasty (1742–1797) chose Tehran as his capital.
-The arg became the seat of the Qajars (1794–1925).
-The court and palace of Golestan became the official residence of the Qajar dynasty.
+The arg became the seat of the Qajars (1794–1925) and the court and palace of Golestan became their official residence.
 The palace was rebuilt to its current form in 1865 by Haji Ab ol Hasan Mimar Navai.